apioo/psx-api/README.md

 ## About

-This library provides model classes to describe your API.
+This library provides model classes to describe an API specification.
 Based on those models it is possible to generate i.e. API specification formats like OpenAPI and also client code which can be used at an SDK.
-It is also possible to generate those model classes either via annotations or from an OpenAPI specification.
+It is also possible to generate those model classes either via attributes or from an OpenAPI specification.
-We have also created an [online tool](http://phpsx.org/tools/openapi) to test those conversions.

 ### Generator

 #### Client

+- PHP (stable)
+- Typescript (stable)
 - Go (in development)
 - Java (in development)
-- PHP (stable)
-- Typescript (stable)

 #### Markup